Integrated Dynamics

 Integrated Dynamics (abbreviated ID) is a private company in Pakistan that designs, manufactures and exports various types of unmanned aerial vehicles (UAV).
 ID also provides consultancy and turn-key project commissioning for UAV systems.

 Background

 Integrated Dynamics supplies UAV platforms, flight control systems, C4I systems, data-links, payloads, ground support equipment and other accessories such as auxiliary power units, starters, battery management systems and launch/recovery systems.
 The company develop UAV models for both civilian and military uses on a 90,000 m² site, claiming to be "one of the largest UAV-dedicated R&D and manufacturing enterprises."
 ID has exported products to the US, Australia, Spain, South Korea and Libya.

-Systems development

-Integrated Dynamics claims that the bulk of its avionics and mission systems, including data and communications links, have been developed in-house.
-However, for smaller UAVs, ID is working with Colorado-based UAV Flight Systems to meet autopilot requirements.

-According to ID officials, development work in the tactical segment potentially allows the company to supply sub-systems and components, such as airframes, to other UAV manufacturers and users.
-This potential market is being pursued alongside full systems development.

-Civilian products
+Law enforcement products

 Border Eagle

 A low altitude, short range surveillance UAV intended for monitoring national borders, introduced in 2003.
 Border Eagle Mk II is the latest updated version.

 Military products

 Desert Hawk

 The Desert Hawk project was started in late 2003 to fulfil a requirement of the Pakistan Army, with the first prototype flying in late 2004.
 Designed to be capable of unpowered and powered flight using either an internal combustion engine or electric motor, the Desert Hawk looks much like the L-3 Communications-BAI Aerosystems Javelin UAV.
 Endurance of the Desert Hawk is approximately 2 hours.
 The standard system comprises a portable ground station and two UAVs.
 The line-of-sight data-link communication system is designed to get around terrain-masking problems by using one UAV as a communications relay station while the other UAV performs the mission.
 This capability was demonstrated in 2005 during the flight trials programme.
 Latest version is the Desert Hawk Mk II.